mark-rushakoff/go_tftpd/README.md

 This implementation aims to be two things:

 1. A functional and useful TFTP daemon suitable for general use.
-2. A Go project exemplary of clean code, common idioms, and code organization when designing a server that
+2. A Go project exemplary of clean code, common idioms, and code organization when designing a server that serves multiple clients simultaneously.

 To summarize the principles used in designing this TFTP daemon: